cloudcat17/BattleBot-Control/README.md

 skill levels, from young students to advanced adult makers.
 Therefore, the chosen platform and technologies are common and
 well-documented: Arduino, HTML5 and javascript.
 The hope is to leverage common maker skills or build them in inexperienced participants.

-*Note: This is the old reliable tank control version, updated to use continuous rotation servos, with Addicore parts and directions that match those used at the Comic-Con Museum during San Diego Maker Faire 2018.*
+*Note: This is the stick control version, updated to use continuous rotation servos, with Addicore parts and directions that match those used at the Comic-Con Museum during San Diego Maker Faire 2018.*

+NEW: Updated bodies, animation playback, onboard webdev, and support for ultrasonic "PING" sensors, robot status, and the state of IO pins D3, D4, and D5 have now been added.
+See below:

 #### Platform specifications: ####